 Around the world there are artists, activists, community organizers, administrators and entrepreneurs working as change-makers in their communities – using arts and culture as vehicles to drive physical and social transformations.
 Community change requires leaders with grit, those who are passionate and dedicated to tackling the challenges that lie ahead.
 It requires leaders who carefully engage local partners, who listen to the advice and counsel of community members and who can adapt their strategy based upon community feedback.

-We've built the Creative Community Fellows program for leaders working at the intersection of culture and community.
-We give them tools, training and access to others working in this space.
-This combination will fuel their visions for community change, sparking new ideas and helping put them into action.
+We've built the Creative Community Fellows program for these leaders working at the intersection of culture and community.
+We give them tools, training and access to a community of support.
+This combination will fuel their visions for community change, sparking new ideas and helping propel them into action.

 The complex issues involved in leading a cultural nonprofit today can challenge even the most skilled management team.
 Using our first-hand experience in the arts and working with faculty from leading business and graduate schools, we deliver executive-level programs that help you find new opportunities, manage your resources and lead your organization toward its mission.